aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes_jobs.rst

 into a training job by using a hook to capture tensors that define the state of the training process at each instance in its lifecycle.
 It also provides the capability of defining 'rules' to analyze the captured tensors.
-See \ `SageMaker Debugger Introduction <https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html>`__ and \ `How Debugger Works <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-how-it-works.html>`__ for details.
+See `SageMaker Debugger Introduction <https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html>`__ and `How Debugger Works <https://docs.aws.amazon.com/sagemaker/latest/dg/debugger-how-it-works.html>`__ for details.

-You can get more details on debug job by using ``describe`` kubectl verb.
+You can get more details on debug job by using the ``describe`` kubectl verb.
 The output of describing a training job will now have a new field ``Debug Rule Evaluation Statuses:``

 ::